-The Korean main applicant will be responsible for the reporting to the NRF.
+The Korean corresponding applicant will be responsible for reporting to the NRF.
 Both for scientific and financial reports, the standard NRF regulations will apply.
-However, scientific reports will need to be submitted through E-R&D system (ernd.nrf.re.kr) annually.
+However, scientific reports will need to be submitted through Integrated R&D Information System (iris.go.kr) annually.